-- Preemption of the kind of local regulation that frustrates comprehensive, statewide wildlife management.
+- Preemption of local regulation that frustrates comprehensive, statewide wildlife management.

-- Protection of traditional hunting methods such as the use of archery equipment and hunting with dogs.
+- Protection of traditional hunting methods such as trapping, the use of archery equipment, and hunting with dogs.

 - Recognition of hunting and fishing as preferred means of managing wildlife, rather than unproven contraception schemes and unwarranted use of government “sharpshooters”.

 - Clarification that private property rights are not affected or diminished.

 - It should be noted that the state agency should be named only if it is already a constitutionally recognized entity.
 If this is not the case, a generic term such as “designated state agency” should be used.

 For specific language examples please contact CSF staff.

 The rights of citizens to hunt, fish, and harvest wildlife can be established through a number of different legislative options.
 Local elected officials should work with their state natural resource agency to identify and advance the most comprehensive option available in their state.
 Such legislation is important in securing the heritage and future of sportsmen and women.

 |North Carolina Right to Hunt, Fish, and Harvest Wildlife Infographic||Download File|

 Studies conducted at both the state and federal level have found that the number of hunters and trappers have been on a generally declining trend over the past several decades.
 To increase recruitment, retention, and reactivation (R3) of hunters and trappers, which initiative do you think would have the greatest impact?Vote Here